interborough/cunyfirst-class-enroller/README.md

 - Download ChromeDriver: https://chromedriver.chromium.org/

 # How to Use
 - Download and install Python, along with the other relevant dependencies as outlined above.
-For ChromeDriver, simply move the .exe to a path that you will remember in the future (your Desktop, for example).
 - On CUNYFirst, add the class you wish to monitor and enroll in to your Enrollment Shopping Cart.
 - Download the zip file of the cunyfirst-class-enroller Github archive, and extract it to a folder.
 - Run a terminal window in the folder that you extracted the zip file to, and enter `python enroller.py`.